northofnormal/FridaysWithAnne/README.md

 3. [Fucking up git for fun and profit](https://github.com/northofnormal/FridaysWithAnne/blob/master/FuckingUpGitForFunAndProfit/Friday3-Git.md): various git gotchas, tips, and tricks
 4. [Storyboard XML](https://github.com/northofnormal/FridaysWithAnne/blob/master/StoryboardXML/storyboardXML.md): Here be dragons!
 How (and why) you'd read and understand the XML underlying storyboards
 5. [Reviewing PRs](https://github.com/northofnormal/FridaysWithAnne/blob/master/ReviewingPRs/reviewingPRs.md): How to review the PRs of more senior developers with confidence and effectiveness
-6. The Build Is Broken And I Don't Know What That Means: CI basics for junior devs
+6. [The Build Is Broken And I Don't Know What That Means](https://github.com/northofnormal/FridaysWithAnne/tree/master/TheBuildIsBroken): CI basics for junior devs
-7. "Stop Sucking" Is Not A Five Year Plan (not uploaded yet)
+7. ["Stop Sucking" Is Not A Five Year Plan](https://github.com/northofnormal/FridaysWithAnne/tree/master/Five%20Year%20Plan): Today is the first day of the rest of your life.